singer-harbers/Sync/README.md

 **Discord**
 * Create a <a href="https://discordapp.com/login?redirect_to=%2Fdevelopers%2Fapplications%2Fme">discord application</a>
 * Make a bot account for that application.
-Make sure to select "Public Bot."
-Grab the access token and client ID.
-Remember these you'll need them later.
+Make sure that "Public Bot" is checked.
+Grab the access token and client ID for your server.
+Remember these, you'll need them later.
 <p align="left"><img src="https://i.imgur.com/LYRZAqw.png" width 300 height=auto></p>

 * Add the bot to your server by replacing CLIENTID in the following link with your bot's client ID: https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot